iNviNho/gameformykids/README.md

 std::variant is a type-safe union that can hold one of several types.
 It is useful when you want to store different types in a single variable.

 To retrieve the value from a std::variant, you can use std::get or std::visit.
 To check which type is currently held by the variant, you can use std::holds_alternative.

+## Exact Landing Time (`solveQuadratic`)

+We can use this function to determine when a player will land on a flat surface during a jump

+- Requires: starting height, vertical velocity, and gravity.
+- Fast and simple; only handles vertical motion.
+- Example use: jumping from a ledge, triggering a landing animation exactly on time.

+## Trajectory Intersection with Terrain Plane (`planeTrajIntersection`)

+We can use this function to find out where and when a player will land on uneven terrain while jumping

+- Requires: terrain plane, player position, and 3D velocity vector.
+- Handles horizontal and vertical motion, giving precise intersection point and time.
+- Example use: jumping onto a hill, ramp, or irregular platform.